 Most mountain bike teams start small and grow quickly; it’s a tremendous challenge but highly rewarding!
 The first step for many successful coaches is attending our winter coaches conference, AKA the Leaders’ Summit.
 If you miss the winter Summit and want to coach this year, you can register as a general volunteer.
 You will need to attend the conference next winter.

-For more information about the NICA licensed coach program, please click here.
-Coaches on new teams need only obtain a Level 1 License, but the Team Director does need to take steps toward obtaining a Head Coach License.
+For more information about the coach licensing program, please visit our Coach Licensing Page.
 Please contact Georgia League Programs Director, Lisa Hayes, at firstname.lastname@example.org if you have more questions.